utxostack/utxo-stack-doc/docs/app-chain.md

 The security of the App chain is based on a challenge model.

-We assume that if an invalid block is produced, a Challenger can discover the invalid block and submit a challenge proof to the RGB++ contract within the Challenge period.
+If an invalid block is produced, a challenger can discover the invalid block and submit a challenge proof to the challenge contract on a bound RGB++ compatible PoW chain within one challenge period.

 To implement the challenge mechanism, we must ensure: